The-WebOps-Club/iitm-thesis-template/README.md

 Please read thesis.dvi for more details.

-Prabhu Ramachandran prabhu AT ae.iitm.ac.in
+by Prof. Prabhu Ramachandran prabhu AT ae.iitm.ac.in

 (modified by Shahidh K Muhammed shahidhkmuhammed AT gmail.com)